AdobeDocs/audience-manager.ko-KR/help/using/reference/signal-trait-segment.md

 source-git-commit: 8027f278aa2b879b6cb277f44caf4b62dc75e2c3
 workflow-type: tm+mt
 source-wordcount: '374'
-ht-degree: 4%
+ht-degree: 10%

 ---

 # [!UICONTROL Signals], [!UICONTROL Traits]and [!UICONTROL Segments] {#signals-traits-and-segments}

-이벤트의 구성 요소 [!DNL Audience Manager] , 대상 자격 조건 [!UICONTROL segment]을 설정하는 데 사용되는 표현식 및 이벤트 호출에서 데이터가 전송되는 방법을 설명합니다.
+Describes the components of an [!DNL Audience Manager] [!UICONTROL segment], the expressions used to set audience qualification criteria, and how data is transmitted in an event call.

 ## 구성 및 목적